COPPER

 Seth Lewis.
 Courtesy of the artist.

 The opener, Dr. John’s “Quitters Never Win” has a groove that doesn’t quit, setting the tone for the rest of the album.
 When Aleik Maddox sings, you can believe what he’s saying.
 With stabbing guitar and a rock-solid electric bass bottom, the album gets off to a flying start.
 The Meters’ instrumental “Funky Miracle” shows why they were unstoppable, and so is Lewis and the band and their air-tight ensemble playing.
-Another Meters song, “I Need More Time,” is fueled by Amend’s Hammond lush organ playing and the relentless syncopation of Kahn’s drumming.
+Another Meters song, “I Need More Time,” is fueled by Amend’s lush Hammond organ playing and the relentless syncopation of Kahn’s drumming.
 The Meters’ “Pungee” cools things down with a blues-based instrumental that gives guitarist Devine plenty of room to stretch out, and their “Ain’t No Use” is the definition of soul, Meters style.

 Sly and the Family Stone’s “Sing a Simple Song” is tailor-made for Seth Lewis and the band to cover – it’s impossible to miss with a song with a bottomless groove like this, and vocalist Maddox brings a fresh take to the tune and simply owns it.
-Dr. John’s “Stealin’” has a bluesy R&B feel, while the title track, “Take a Look Around” has the band locking into a unison riff that shows why the Meters were among the founding fathers of funk, and Seth Lewis and the band are worthy successors.
+Dr. John’s “Stealin’” has a bluesy R&B feel, while in the title track, “Take a Look Around” the band locks into a unison riff that shows why the Meters were among the founding fathers of funk, and Seth Lewis and the band are worthy successors.
 The album closes with – yes – the Burt Bacharach and Hal David standard “The Look of Love.”
 In order to cover a song that dozens of others have, you need to bring something new – and Aleik Maddox sings it with singular style and passion while the band simmers underneath.

 Take a Look Around features Octave’s premium gold disc formulation, and the disc is playable on any SACD, CD, DVD, or Blu-ray player.
 It also has a high-resolution DSD layer that is accessible by using any SACD player or a PS Audio SACD transport.
 In addition, the master DSD and PCM files are available for purchase and download, including DSD 512, DSD 256, DSD 128, DSD 64, and DSDDirect Mastered 352.8 kHz/24-bit, 176.2 kHz/24-bit, 88.2 kHz/24-bit, and 44.1 kHz/24-bit PCM.
 (SRP: $29.)